hardaker/draft-hardaker-dnsop-dns-xfr-scheme/draft-hardaker-dnsop-dns-xfr-scheme.md

 The required 'host' part of the xfr URI denotes the DNS server host.

-As specified in each transfer protocols specifications, the <port>
-part, if present, denotes the port on which the DNS server is awaiting requests.
+As specified in each transfer protocols specifications, the 'port' part, if present, denotes the port on which the DNS server is awaiting requests.
 If absent for the axfr and ixfr transfer protocols, this SHOULD be TCP port 53.
 If absent for the xot transfer protocol, the